Free Tips to Stop Submissive Dog Behavior Around New People

 For this Omaha dog training session we share tips to stop rewarding and reinforcing 1 year-old Border Collie Ruby’s submissive dog behavior.

 I spent over an hour trying to get Ruby to relax and feel comfortable with my presence.
-While I made some progress, she was still very unsteady.
+While I made some progress, she was still very unsteady and is clearly a submissive dog.
+I was certainly up for the challenge.
+Ive had lots of practice helping rehabilitate a dog with low self esteem.

 Signs of Submissive Dog Behavior

-Her guardians reported this was unusual behavior from her.
-This was quite concerning for me.
-I had adopted soft, non-confrontational body language just seconds after arriving.
-It wasn’t until I took her out for a walk before she finally relaxed.
+When her guardians reported this was usual behavior from her, it made me adjust my approach.
+I adopted soft, non-confrontational body language just seconds after arriving.
+It wasn’t until I took her out for a walk before she finally relaxed and stopped behaving like an anxious dog.

+I determined she as a submissive dog from her body langauge.
 Her ears were pinned back, her lips were stretched, and her body was stiff.
 I noticed her pupils were dilated too.
-I took a seat on the steps and waited for a few minutes until she seemed to relax again.
+I took a seat on the steps and waited for a few minutes until she seemed to relax again before we headed back inside.

 She was noticeably better than before, but still clearly uncomfortable.
 She showed some submissive dog behaviors linked to low self-esteem.